cakephp/bakery.cakephp.org/2018/03/11/cakephp_360beta2_released.rst

 ============================

 The CakePHP core team is happy to announce the immediate availability of CakePHP 3.6.0-beta2.
-This is the first beta release for 3.6.0, and it contains several new major features.
+This is a beta release for 3.6.0, and it contains several new major features.

 Updating to the beta